The best banks and cards for European travellers

 Recommendations:

-Unless you see an offer on the list above that fits your needs even better, get My Travel Union.
-They use card company rates and have no monthly fees.
+Unless you’re not eligible or you see an offer on the list above that fits your needs even better, get Trade Republic.

 If you travel only occasionally Monese is also a good option, the Classic tier can be up- and downgraded on a monthly basis.
 The basic tier is free.